 - If you want to distress your piece, use a piece of fine grit sandpaper or a sanding pad and rub it over areas that would get normal wear and tear over time.
 Edges, corners, legs, knobs detailing, etc This step is NOT necessary UNLESS you do decide to distress.

 - Apply the Clear Wax using a lint free cloth in a circular motion until the piece is covered entirely.
 Leave to dry.
-OR apply Matte Sealer with a brush section by section on the lime painted piece.
+OR apply the Sealer with a brush section by section on the lime painted surface.
 Back wipe any excess sealer and rub in softly using a circular motion with a lint free cloth.
 One or two coats of sealer are recommended.
 Allow sealer to dry for about an hour in between coats.
 The process is simple and quick, simply do not over work it.

 - Et voilà!
 Enjoy your newly transformed piece and don't forget to share your before and after photos with us to be featured.

 THESE EBAY AND CRAIGSLIST FINDS WERE PREFECT SCALE, PERFECT SIZE, IN GREAT CONDITION, AND AT A GREAT PRICE.
 EXCEPT THEY WERE PRETTY ORANGE.
 SAYS DESIGNER NICO CUTLER LEGGET OF DESIGNED BY SOVEREIGN.
 A MULTI-DISCIPLINARY DESIGN STUDIO.
 LEGGETT SOURCED HIS CHAIRS AND TABLE ONLINE WHILE REORGANIZING AND REORIENTING HIS HOME OFFICE, AND KNEW THAT HE WANTED TO PAINT THEM WITH LIME PAINT.